Piancavallo/Piancavallo/README.md

-- 👋 Hi, I’m @Piancavallo
+Hi, I’m @Piancavallo
-- 👀 I’m interested in people, places, and thiiiings
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on my first ever coding project??!
+I just got my B.S. in Comp Sci/cyber security in May 2026.
-- 📫 How to reach me ... connerthepm@gmail.com
+You can reach me at connerthepm@gmail.com

 <!---
 Piancavallo/Piancavallo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.